 The way the tires are designed also makes them self-cleaning, so all you need to do is drive.
 The tires are heavy-duty enough to stand up to different grounds but also light enough to perform well on racecourses and off-road adventures.

-- The sizing can occasionally be slightly off
+- The sizing can be a bit off

 Zero Turn Mower Tires Buyer’s Guide